clearent/RecurringAPI/README.md

     <h3>Update a Token</h3>

     <p> You can do an HTTP PUT on the field you want to modify.
-There are only 3 modifiable fields on a token. customer-profile-id, status(ACTIVE,INACTIVE,DELETED), description.
+There are only 3 modifiable fields on a token. customer-key, status(ACTIVE,INACTIVE,DELETED), description.
 Anything else you want to modify with a token, you will need to delete and readd.
 First you will need to add the token-id, that was returned on the creation of the token, to the end of the URL:

 <BR>
      https://gateway-sb.clearent.net/rest/v2/tokens/<strong>1100000000214291111</strong></p>